Global spectra, polytopes and stacky invariants: Geometric spectrum of a polytope

 \section{Geometric spectrum of a polytope}

 We define here the geometric spectrum of a polytope and we give several methods in order to compute it.
-It will follow that the geometric spectrum is indeed a spectrum in the sense of the previous section.
-Recall that the toric varieties considered here are assumed to be simplicial.
+Recall that the toric varieties considered here are assumed to be complete and simplicial.